Danni Wyatt-Hodge

-Danielle Nicole Wyatt-Hodge (born 22 April 1991) is an English cricketer who plays for Surrey, Southern Brave, England and Royal Challengers Bangalore.
+Danielle Nicole Wyatt-Hodge (born 22 April 1991) is an English cricketer who plays for Surrey, Southern Brave, England and Gujarat Giants.
 She plays as an all-rounder, batting right-handed and bowling right-arm off break.
 She made her England debut against India in Mumbai on 1 March 2010.

 Early career

 Wyatt-Hodge is a right-handed opening/middle order batter and off break bowler.
 She played for Staffordshire Ladies and Meir Heath Women in the Northern Premier League, having moved from Gunnersbury at the end of the 2012 season, as well as men's club cricket for her local club Whitmore.

 In 2010, she was awarded an MCC Young Cricketers contract which enables her cricketing development via training at the MCC on a daily basis.
 She is the holder of one of the first tranche of 18 ECB central contracts for women players, which were announced in April 2014.